Back to Blog

 Final Thoughts

-Remember to implement proper template inheritance, handle edge cases gracefully, and maintain a consistent structure across your e-commerce site.
-These practices will save you countless hours of debugging and maintenance in the long run.
+Don't forget to implement proper template inheritance, handle edge cases gracefully, and use a widespread structure for your e-commerce site.
+Following these practices will save you loads of debugging and maintenance in the long term.